todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Write a Pytest fixture to mock this external API call...`
   <sub>For Python projects using Pytest and needing robust mocking for testing.</sub>

+- `// Write unit tests for this service logic using Jest`
+  <sub>Generates Jest tests for service logic.</sub>